Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Joseph Paul Cohen for collecting the COVID-Chestxray-dataset.
+The authors would like to thank Joseph Paul Cohen for collecting the COVID-Chestxray-dataset, and Sean Mullan for helping us with data preparation.
 We would also like to thank the providers of ChexPert dataset, which are used as the negative samples in our case.
+Milan Sonka’s research effort supported, in part, by NIH grant R01-EB004640.